Bachelor of Science in information technology

 - Analyze complex, real-world problems to identify and define computing requirements and apply computational approaches to the problem-solving process.

-- Make informed judgments and include unique perspectives of others in computing practice based on legal and ethical principles.
+- Make informed judgments and include unique perspectives in computing practice based on legal and ethical principles.

 - Function effectively on teams and employ self- and peer-advocacy to address bias in interactions, establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables.